Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

 - First in your HTML make this `<div id="fb-root"></div>` the first element in your body.
 Facebook needs this to append it's dialogs and modal boxes.

- - In your JavaScript, in your `window.load` function or `$(document).ready` You should execute the Facebook initialize function.
+ - In your JavaScript, in your `window.load` function or `$(document).ready` or whatever `onLoad` function you prefer.
+You should execute the Facebook initialize function.

         window.fbAsyncInit = function() {
           FB.init({
-            appId            : '1710409469251997',
+            appId            : 'YOUR_APP_ID_HERE',
             autoLogAppEvents : true,
             xfbml            : true,
             status           : true,
-            version          : 'v2.9'
+            version          : 'v2.9' // your app version
           });
           FB.AppEvents.logPageView();
-          // Start using the FB SDK
+          // From here you can use the FB
-          console.log("Incognito test");
-          model.fbInitialized(true);
-          model.checkFBLogin();
         }

+  - Fill in your app id so